what is the joint

 In order to achieve our objectives, the Joint Stewardship Board will focus efforts during 2014 to 2016 in the following areas:

-Valley Access and Education
+Valley Access

 • Enhance web content and functionality